 To retrieve your service instance GUID, run the following command:

 YOUR-INSTANCEis the name of your MySQL for PCF service instance.
 Record the guid returned in the output.

 To identify the nodes in your HA cluster, run the following command:

 bosh -d service-instance_GUID vms

 GUIDis the guid you recorded in the previous step.

-To run RSU, for each node VM in your deployment, do the following:
+To run a RSU to apply a new schema on each node in your deployment, do the following:

-To BOSH SSH into your node VM, do the procedure in BOSH SSH in the Pivotal Cloud Foundry documentation.
+To BOSH SSH into your node, do the procedure in BOSH SSH in the Pivotal Cloud Foundry documentation.

 To set enable